AdobeDocs/id-service.en/help/library/get-set/getlocationhint.md

 # getLocationHint{#getlocationhint}

-Returns the Experience Cloud ID service region ID.
+Returns the Experience Platform Identity Service region ID.
 A region ID (or location hint), is a numeric identifier for the geographic location of a particular ID service data center.
 You need the region ID in order to make server-side API calls to Audience Manager.

  **Syntax:** ` var *`variable name`* = visitor.getLocationHint()`